 - Evaluate common behavioral health issues facing veterans and their families; factors that enhance successful outcomes and wellness

-- Value the role of spirituality in veteran functioning, concept of moral injury, potential for positive spiritual practices and religious networks
+- Examine the role of spirituality in veteran functioning and the concept of moral injury

 - Appraise veteran social functioning across social systems (i.e., home, friendship, work) appreciating interactive influences

 - Identify and use resources for Veterans and their families

 Meet Your Instructor: Carolyn Abbruzzese, MSW, LISW-S, MA has a dual Master degree in Social Work and Public Policy and Management from The Ohio State University.
 She is currently the coordinator of the contract Methadone Treatment Program in Recovery Services at the Chalmers P. Wylie VA Ambulatory Care Center in Columbus, Ohio.
 Carolyn is also a community lecturer with College of Social Work at Ohio State and is trained in CBT, DBT and MET.